ikr/estimates-template/README.md

 Edit the header and footer HTML in the `./index.jsx`.

 Rename `./stories/one` and `./stories/two` into something relevant to your problem domain, and register the new names in the `./content.js` file.
+Go edit the Markdown in the `./stories/*/narrative.md` files; put your implementation tasks, with the estimation ranges (in hours) into the `./stories/*/tasks.json` files.

 Then, by analogy, add more `./stories/*` directories.
 Place all the image files into the `./build` directory.